soheilraeiss/Library-Management-System/README.md

-Creating a Library Management System with C++ involves managing essential operations such as user login, book cataloging, monitoring borrowing records, and producing reports on book availability and user activities.
-The system keeps user and book information in two text files, allowing access to updated data the next time the program runs.
-For example, when a book is checked out, its status changes from available to borrowed.
+Developed a C++ Library Management System that manages user login, book cataloging, and borrowing records.
+Utilized text files for persistent storage of user and book data, enabling real-time updates on book availability and user activities.